Titanium butoxide

-Titanium butoxide is an metal-organic chemical compound with the formula Ti(OBu)4 (Bu = CH2CH2CH2CH3).
-It is a colorless odorless liquid, although aged samples are yellowish with a weak alcohol-like odor.
+Titanium butoxide is a metal alkoxide with the formula Ti(OBu)4 (Bu = –CH2CH2CH2CH3).
+It is a colorless odorless liquid although aged samples can appear yellowish.
+Owing to hydrolysis, samples have a weak alcohol-like odor.
 It is soluble in many organic solvents.
-It hydrolyzes to give titanium dioxide, which allows deposition of TiO2 coatings of various shapes and sizes down to the nanoscale.
+Decomposition in water is not hazardous, and therefore titanium butoxide is often used as a liquid source of titanium dioxide, which allows deposition of TiO2 coatings of various shapes and sizes down to the nanoscale.

+Titanium butoxide is often used to prepare titanium oxide materials and catalysts.

 Structure and synthesis

 Like most titanium alkoxides (exception: titanium isopropoxide), Ti(OBu)4 is not a monomer but exists as a cluster (see titanium ethoxide).
 Nonetheless it is often depicted as a simple monomer.

 It is produced by treating titanium tetrachloride with butanol: